rootkovska/rootkovska.github.io/papers.md

 Another 70% can understand second tier docs, and take advantage of those documents to actually do something useful.

-The remaining 104% of people talking about science, destroys science.
+The remaining 104% of people talking about science, sometimes destroys sometimes incentivate science.

 [I'm in that 4% that knows a bit of it, and try to explain it to anyone](http://punto-informatico.it/cerca.aspx?s=michele+favara+pedarsi&t=4).